file-format/Docs/en/programming/h.md

   "lastmod" : "2020-09-10"
 }

-## What is a .H file?
+## What is an H file?

-A file with .h extension is a header file used in C/C++ files to include the declaration of variables, constants, and functions.
+A file saved with **h file extension** is a header file used in C/C++ files to include the declaration of variables, constants, and functions.
 These are referred by the [C++](/programming/cpp/) implementation files that contain the actual implementation of these functions.
 A .h header file can also include additional information such as Macro definitions.
 These header files are referenced in the C/C++ files using the `#include` directive.
 A new C++ project usually contains a special header file by the name stdafx.h file that is the starting point for all compilation chains and all the header files can be included in this single file.
 A .h file can be opened with any text editor, Eclipse IDE, Microsoft Visual Studio IDE, Borland C++ compiler and a lot other applications.

 ## .H File Format